sofiafj/Lightning-Talk-Original-Vignette/README.md

 # Lightning Talk Original Vignette

-This repository contains an original worked vignette demonstrating basic functionality from the `quantmod` package in R.
+This repository contains an original worked vignette demonstrating basic functionality from the `quantmod` package in R. It also contains  reworked vignette used to compare the 2008 housing bubble with the current AI market.

 The examples show how to: